Is a Correction Looming Ahead? Alcoa Corporation (AA)

-Alcoa Corporation (NYSE:AA) went up by 0.13% from its latest closing price when compared to the 1-year high value of $23.47 and move down -55.74%, while AA stocks collected -1.57% of loss with the last five trading sessions.
+Alcoa Corporation (NYSE:AA) went up by 3.21% from its latest closing price when compared to the 1-year high value of $23.47 and move down -55.53%, while AA stocks collected 0.27% of gains with the last five trading sessions.
 The Wall Street Journal reported on 08/24/20 that At Least One Company Is Cheering Renewed Aluminum Tariff on Canada

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.